-The Community Foundation strategically grants over $500,000 each year to address our community’s most pressing issues and ensure its vibrancy.
-Requests are accepted twice a year, and our dedicated committee of diverse community volunteers thoughtfully reviews each application and recommends awards.
+The Community Foundation strategically grants over $500,000 a year to address our community’s most pressing issues and ensure its vibrancy.
+Requests are accepted twice a year, and our dedicated volunteer grants committee thoughtfully reviews each application and recommends awards.

 The Community Foundation supports a wide variety of proposals, reflecting the fabric and diverse passions of our community.
 Ideas for addressing issues in the arts, environment, social services, education, recreation, animals and civic arenas are all welcome.
 Applicants may request funding to support new or existing programs, capital projects, equipment purchases, general operations and capacity building.